 David’s Tea have the preference to use Twitter because they understand is more efficient than Facebook.
 The customers simply have to open the software and leave a quick message, while in Facebook the customer would have to write a status which makes it longer and more difficult, specially if using a mobile phone.

-Brands, logo ad trademark
+Brands, logo and trademark

 David’s Tea logo is made with a clear turquoise color on the background and white color name written.
 The logo’s simplicity trans pass the image of clearness and simplicity, which is the same sense achieved whenever you walk inside one of the physical stores.